masud-rana44/masud-rana44/README.md

 📌 _Here are a few things that describe me:_

-- 🎓 &nbsp;I'm currently pursuing my BSc degree in computer science & engineering
+- 🎓 &nbsp;I recently completed my BSc degree in computer science & engineering
 - 🌱 &nbsp;I’m currently learning Next.js,TypeScript, Prisma
 - 🔭 &nbsp;Personal goal ─ Will spend more time learning new and advanced technologies